 - How culture influences attitudes, behaviors and expectations related to health, medications, treatment regimens, healthcare, and healthcare providers

-- How and when to utilize interpreter services
+- How and when to use interpreter services

 - How to address confidentiality concerns

-- How to meet diverse needs of patients with disabilities and/or cognitive or mental health impairments
+- How to meet diverse needs of patients with disabilities and cognitive or mental health impairments

 Improving DEI is becoming an increasingly important component of healthcare delivery.
 By understanding how DEI affects both employees and patients, healthcare organizations can improve workplace culture while providing better care.
 Ensuring DEI efforts are in place and effective will help healthcare organizations improve communication, increase patient satisfaction, and ultimately deliver higher-quality care.